SFTtech/openage/doc/build_instructions/windows_msvc.md

    - If in doubt, run the installer again and choose "Modify".
    - You are going to need the 64-bit version of python if you are planning to build the 64-bit version of openage, and vice versa.

-    __Note:__ You need to install Python 3.7.x currently, because 3.8 deals with finding DLLs differently (see [#1201](https://github.com/SFTtech/openage/issues/1201)) which would result in errors down the line

  - [CMake](https://cmake.org/download/)

 ### Python Modules